TanyaPS/GORM/README.md

 data files received from Permanent GNSS Stations.
 Developed on CentOS 7, but should un RHEL 7 and RHEL 8 as well.

-Currently support Leica and Trimbple data.
+Currently support Leica, Trimbple and Septentrio data.

 ## Overall Dataflow
 - gpspickup detect new file in /data/ftp (FTP server inbound)